Kereta Hantu Manggarai: Plot

 Rossa is being scolded by her mother, Diah, because her sister, Emily is unknowingly missing.
 Rossa tells everything to her best friend, Tari about what happened, who then suspects, that Emily was taken away by a ghost train.
 Although she doesn’t believe it, Rossa followed Tari's suggestion to meet Bobby, who runs the 'Unseen World', a paranormal investigation website along with Doddy and Peggy.

-Arrived at Bobby's house, Rossa feels that she had done something silly by following Tari and then hurries back home.
+Arriving at Bobby's house, Rossa feels that she had done something silly by following Tari and then hurries back home.
 In the cab, Rossa is having a flashback when she and Emily had a big fight.
 Rossa kicked her out of the house.
 Rossa's relationship with her sister has always did not go well because she felt her mother was more attentive to her sister.
 When she gets home, Rossa began to find strange apparitions of a female ghost.

 Bobby invites Doddy and Peggy to ride the ghost train assisted by Ki Anom, a psychic.
 Doddy and Peggy hesitate, but Bobby persuades them by saying that this experience would be useful for their website.
 Elsewhere, Rossa again experience dreams of being terrorized by a female ghost, when she wakes up, she realizes she is in a cafe meeting Tari.
 Tari then confronts Rossa and says that she will go to the ghost train with Bobby's team, he also invites Rossa, but the Rossa is skeptical and rejects Tari's invitation.

 Bobby, Doddy, Peggy, and Tari arrived at Manggarai Train Station.
 They perform a ritual to summon the ghost train with Ki Anom.
 After the train appears, they boarded the ghost train.
 Terrible events occur when they are on the train.
 Finally, they survived thanks to the help of Ki Anom.
 After they returned, many strange events happened.
 Doddy, while developing films and Tari while taking a bath, they were disturbed by a female ghost.
 Doddy is really panicking and he runs to meet Bobby to tell him about the strange events.
 Bobby says that he is too stressed out and need to calm down.
 The next day, when Doddy takes Peggy on the road using his motorbike, Doddy is tricked by the female ghost who pretends to be Peggy.
 Doddy, surprised by the ghost, frantically rides his motorbike until he is finally hit by a car and dies.